FineUploader/fine-uploader/readme.md

 <br/>
 ### How to Override Options ###
 This is mostly obvious, but you should know that it is actually much easier to override "sub-properties" than expected.
-Take the `messages` option (object) in FileUploaderBasic, for example.
+Take the `messages` option (object) in FineUploaderBasic, for example.
 Suppose you only want to override the `typeError` default message, but want to use the default values for the other messages properties.
-Well, simply define a new value for the `typeError` property when initializing your FileUploaderBasic (or FileUploader) instance:
+Well, simply define a new value for the `typeError` property when initializing your FineUploaderBasic (or FineUploader) instance:
 ```
 messages: {
    typeError: "This is not a valid type"